Database Matching Under Noisy Synchronization Errors: Matching Capacity For Independent Repetition

 An illustrative example of the \say{stretching} is given in Figure~\ref{fig:elemwiserep}.
 The idea behind this stretching is that since each entry can be repeated at most $s_{\max}$ times when we stretch $X^n$ $s_{\max}$ times to obtain $\tilde{X}^{n s_{\max}}$, the output of the synchronization channel (before the noise $p_{Y|X}$) is guaranteed to be a subsequence of $\tilde{X}^{n s_{\max}}$.
 This way, we can convert the general noisy synchronization problem into a noisy deletion-only problem.
 We note that when $s_{\max}$ becomes large compared to the alphabet size $|\mathfrak{X}|$, the lower bound given in~\eqref{eq:rowwiseachievable} goes to zero, even when $p_S(s_{\max})$ is very small.

-For any repetition structure described in~Definition~\ref{defn:repetitionpattern}, one can simply ignore the structure and apply the matching scheme described above.
-Therefore the achievable rate of Theorem~\ref{thm:mainresultW1} (equation~\eqref{eq:rowwiseachievable}) is achievable for any repetition order. \begin{cor}{\textbf{(Capacity Lower Bound for Arbitrary Repetition Order)}} For any repetition order $d_{\text{rep}}$ and any $\alpha\in[0,1]$, the matching capacity $C(d_{\text{rep}},\alpha)$ satisfies \iftoggle{singlecolumn}{
+Note that for any repetition structure, including the ones not considered in this work, one can simply ignore the underlying structure and apply the matching scheme described above.
+Therefore the achievable rate of Theorem~\ref{thm:mainresultW1} (equation~\eqref{eq:rowwiseachievable}) is achievable for any repetition structure.